szarroug3/X-Ray-Creator/README.md

 Program usage:
 python xraycreatory.py [-u] [-ua] [--spoilers]
+Not using any switches will search the kindle for books without X-Ray Files,
+update the books' ASIN then create an X-Ray file for it on the kindle.
+*NOTE: You must have kindle connected before running program.
 *NOTE: -ua will take precedence over -u
 -ua				Deletes all X-Ray files and recreates them
 -u 				Will give you a list of all books on kindle and asks you to